emmahyde/awesome-stars/README.md

 ## Jupyter Notebook

+- [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API
 - [microsoft/mcp-for-beginners](https://github.com/microsoft/mcp-for-beginners) - This open-source curriculum introduces the fundamentals of Model Context Protocol (MCP) through real-world, cross-language examples in .NET, Java, Typ
 - [google/generative-ai-docs](https://github.com/google/generative-ai-docs) - Documentation for Google's Gen AI site - including the Gemini API and Gemma
 - [anthropics/claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.